Why Korean Sunscreens Can’t Be Sold In Australia

 Banana Boat, one popular local maker of TGA-approved sunscreens claims that it takes “about three years” for them to bring a new sunscreen product to the Australian market.

-Other companies, including Zoe Foster-Blake’s “Go-To” skincare, have attempted to release a cosmetically elegant sunscreen to the Australian market, only to be given a mere 15+ SPF sun protection rating – nowhere near enough to be used for a day at the beach.
+Other companies, including Zoe Foster-Blake’s “Go-To” skincare, have attempted to release a cosmetically elegant sunscreen to the Australian market, only to be given a mere 15+ SPF sun protection rating in the past – nowhere near enough to be used for a day at the beach.

 On the one hand, having such strict regulations is great because it ensures that all sunscreens that hit our shores have been SPF tested by their producer.
 It also means these companies can be held legally accountable for any failures.